mblankleder/ringtool/README.md

 ringtool
 ========

-Re-formats the nodetool output to resolve the node DNS name on Dynect
+Re-formats the nodetool output to resolve the node name instead of the ip address using Dynect managed DNS

 ## Needs ##
 * dynect dns